Partial Lien Waiver Dilemma

 While working on an Illinois construction project or job, a contractor or subcontractor is often required to provide a partial lien waiver at the time it submits its pay application or invoice.
 A partial lien waiver is a very important document that operates to waive a contractor’s lien rights under the Illinois Mechanics Lien Act (770 ILCS 60/1 et seq.)

 There are generally two types of partial lien waivers: 1) money waivers, or waivers that waive lien rights to the extent of payment, and 2) date waivers, or waivers that waive lien rights for work performed through a certain date.
-It is important for a contractor to know the distinction between the two so the contractor is not waiving more rights than intended!
+It is important for a contractor to know the distinction between the two types so the contractor is not waiving more lien rights than intended.

 In Illinois, it is common for a property owner or a title company to require a date waiver from a general contractor and its subcontractors in return for any progress payments on the construction project.
 If a contractor is continuously working on a project and is asked to submit a lien waiver through a certain date and the contractor has performed work in the amount specified in the waiver through that date, then the contractor or subcontract can safely submit such a waiver.

-For instance, if the contractor has completed work through June 30, 2015 totaling $20,000.00 and the title company is requesting a partial waiver for work completed as of that date in return for payment of $20,000.00, the submission of a partial date waiver should generally not cause problems.
+For instance, if the contractor has completed work through June 30, 2021 totaling $20,000.00 and the title company is requesting a partial waiver for work completed as of that date in return for payment of $20,000.00, the submission of a partial waiver of lien to date should generally not cause problems.

 However, in construction projects, matters are rarely that simple.